Cuda-Chen/QuakeFlow/k8s_readme.md

 eval $(minikube docker-env)
 ```

 1.1.
-Fix metrics-server for auto-scalling
+Fix metrics-server for auto-scalling (Only for docker)
 https://stackoverflow.com/questions/54106725/docker-kubernetes-mac-autoscaler-unable-to-find-metrics

 ```